hukerszbb/thirdKind/README.md

   > large telescopes and observatories through responsive obser-
   > vation will unlock insights into universe formation questions
   > and habitable worlds"

+* Rapidly Deployable Satellite-Based Emergency Communications Infrastructure, Swinburne University of Technology, Melbourne 2024: <https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10685402>

+  > * Our
+  > comprehensive analysis reveals a gap in addressing interoperability issues caused by disparate communica-
+  > tion standards, processing power and energy requirements.
+Further analysis reveals promising open-source
+  > initiatives that offer potential solutions, such as low-data rate modulation schemes, low-bitrate voice
+  > codecs, and low-power encryption techniques.
+  > * Future work
+  > should leverage advancements in low-bitrate technologies to enhance emergency systems, ensuring secure
+  > and resilient two-way voice, messaging, and distress signalling capabilities for critical communications.
+  > * Recent research identifies the potential of the Medium
+  > Earth Orbit Search and Rescue (MEOSAR), which provides
+  > a highly available 406MHz emergency communication
+  > channel with restricted services.
+For instance, novel work that
+  > leverages advances in SDR and satellite waveform technolo-
+  > gies demonstrates the reuse of existing MEOSAR resources

 ## ESA Handbooks